core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The EdDSA signature algorithm Ed25519 {{RFC8032}} is mandatory to implement.
 For endpoints that support the pairwise mode of Group OSCORE, the X25519 function {{RFC7748}} is also mandatory to implement.
 Montgomery curves and (twisted) Edwards curves {{RFC7748}} can be alternatively represented in short-Weierstrass form as described in {{I-D.ietf-lwig-curve-representations}}.

 For many constrained IoT devices, it is problematic to support more than one signature algorithm or multiple whole cipher suites.
-As a consequence some deployments using, for instance, ECDSA with NIST P-256 may not support the mandatory signature algorithm but that should not be an issue for local deployments.
+As a consequence, some deployments using, for instance, ECDSA with NIST P-256 may not support the mandatory signature algorithm but that should not be an issue for local deployments.

 The derivation of pairwise keys defined in {{key-derivation-pairwise}} is compatible with ECDSA and EdDSA asymmetric keys, but is not compatible with RSA asymmetric keys.
 The security of using the same key pair for Diffie-Hellman and for signing is demonstrated in {{Degabriele}}.